ewpratten/ewpratten.com/content/blog/2022-01-06-unfinished-projects.md

 ---
 layout: page
-title: "Unfinished projects and failed ideas"
+title: Unfinished projects and failed ideas
-description: "A walkthrough of my private GitHub repos"
+description: A walkthrough of my private GitHub repos
 date: 2022-01-06
 tags: random
 draft: false
 extra:
   excerpt: My GitHub profile is a bit like an iceberg.
-At the time of writing, I have made nearly 8 and a half thousand commits to nearly a thousand repositories.
+At the time of writing, I have
+    made nearly 8 and a half thousand commits to nearly a thousand repositories.
 This post covers the hidden failed projects.
+aliases:
+- /blog/unfinished-projects
 ---

 My [GitHub profile](https://github.com/Ewpratten) is a bit like an iceberg.
 At the time of writing, I have made nearly 8 and a half thousand commits to nearly a thousand repositories.
 Since July 2018, I have made an effort to go no more than 3 consecutive days without writing code, and I have only broken that streak 6 times (each of those being a 4-day break).